+FOR CENTRE USE ONLY Date received

+Complaints form

-FOR CENTRE USE ONLY RE USE ONLY Complaints form Date received Please tick box to indicate the nature of your compla aint Reference No. Complaint against the centre's delivery of a Complaint against the centre's administration • ١ Name of complainant Candidate name (if different to complainant) Please state the grounds for your complaint below : If your grounds are lengthy, please write as bullet detail such as dates, names etc. and provide any If necessary, continue on an additional page if this if hard copy being completed evidence you may have to support t what you say Detail any steps you have already taken to resolve good resolution to the issue(s) the issue(s) and v what you would c consider to be a Complainant signature: Date of sig nature:
+Please tick box to indicate the nature of your compla aint Refere nce No.

+• Complaint against the centre's delivery of a •

+Complaint against the centre's administration on of a qualification

+Name of complainant

+Candidate name (if different to complainant)

+Please state the grounds for your complaint below :

+If your grounds are lengthy, please write as bullet detail such as dates, names etc. and provide any e If necessary, continue on an additional page if this if hard copy being completed Detail any steps you have already taken to resolve vidence you may have t form is being complete d electron what you say ically or overleaf

+good resolution to the issue(s)

+Complainant signature: Date of signature :